SL-Mar/QuantCoder/README.md

 # QuantCoder_FS — Full-Stack AI Assistant for Traders

 QuantCoder_FS is a full-stack, AI-driven application that streamlines financial research and trading strategy development.
-The current open-source version focuses on the PDF summarization workflow, implemented as a FastAPI backend powered by CrewAI agents.
-Future updates will introduce a frontend (Next.js) and additional workflows, including fundamentals analysis and algorithmic code generation.
+The current open-source version focuses on the PDF summarization workflow, implemented as a FastAPI backend powered by CrewAI agents, and now includes a responsive **Next.js frontend** for a seamless user experience.
+Future updates will introduce additional workflows such as fundamentals analysis and algorithmic code generation.

 This public release is a clean refactoring of a previously completed private version of the app, which is already fully functional.
-Screenshots of the full-stack implementation are available in the QuantCoder_FS_Demo folder.
+Screenshots of the full-stack implementation are available in the `QuantCoder_FS_Demo` folder.

 ---